 DSG 550 (3) Master Storytellers Seminar-This online course will focus on developing analyses and critiques of master filmmakers.
-Students will review a selected collection of films from some of the most talented directors in cinematic history and to post critiques/analysis for each film in an online forum each week.
+Students will review a selected collection of films from some of the most talented directors in cinematic history and post critiques/analysis for each film in an online forum each week.
 Learning outcomes will reflect an ability to develop lucid insights into the director's storytelling techniques, visual conventions and interpret messages and agendas with a Biblical worldview.
-Classic films will be reviewed. [was DSG 621] (Typically Fall)

-DSG 582 (3) Feature Film Screenwriting-A writing course in film and television.
+Classic films will be reviewed.
+[Formerly DSG 621] Online only.
+(Typically Fall) DSG 582 (3) Feature Film Screenwriting-A writing course in film and television.
 Original screenplays will be developed.
 Includes lab for script development and discussion of three act structure and story development.
 Prerequisite: DSG 550 or 621.
 (Typically Spring)

-DSG 585 (3) Cross Platform Storytelling-Students will learn the theoretical foundations of designing nonlinear and interactive narratives across a variety of communication technology contexts, including social media, virtual worlds and video games.
+DSG 585 (3) Cross-Platform Storytelling-Students will learn the theoretical foundations of designing nonlinear and interactive narratives across a variety of communication technology contexts, including social media, virtual worlds and video games.
 This course will be writing-intensive, with projects focused on creating effective narratives for multiple digital platforms.
 Upon completion of this course, students will possess the theoretical and practical knowledge to produce quality stories in a diversified media landscape.
 Prerequisite: DSG 550 or 621.
+Online only.
 (Typically Spring)

 DSG 600 (3) Reading the Great Scripts-What do Preston Sturges, William Goldman, Joseph Mankiewicz, Billy Wilder, and Christopher Nolan have in common?
 They are great screenwriters.
 Students will read the scripts of the greatest screenwriters and analyze them for story structure, dialogue, pacing, character development, action and all the many elements that make up the emotional Swiss watch we call a screenplay.
-(Typically every other fall-even years) DSG 610 (3) Cinematography Theory & Practice-An indepth exploration of the theory and practice of cinematography and lighting for film and television.
+Online only.
+(Typically every other Spring-even years)

+DSG 610 (3) Cinematography Theory & Practice-An indepth exploration of the theory and practice of cinematography and lighting for film and television.
 Students will study the techniques of the leading directors of photography.
 Prerequisite: MC 302 or equivalent.
-(Typically pDSG 613 (3) Summer Television Production-Class participants will assume a specific production role in the department's summer television project.
-This will be a three-week intensive course/project that will occur on campus during the summer.
-Students will apply classroom-learned theory to a real life professional production project.
-Repeatable.
-(Typically every other summer-even years) DSG 614 (3) Writing the One-Hour drama-This course will move students from theory to practice in its focus on the writing of a one-hour dramatic television show.
-Students will create their own original pilot, determining how their series will function and what the genre will be.
-They will move from outline to draft and then a final script.
-Prerequisite DSG 550.
-(Typically every other spring-even years)
+Online only.
+(Typically Summer)

 DSG 612 (3) Summer Film Production-Class participants will assume a specific production role in the department's summer film project.
 This will be a three-week intensive course/project that will occur on campus during the summer.
 Students will apply classroom-learned theory to a real life professional production project.

 Repeatable.
-Fee (Typically offered every other summer- odd years)
+Fee (Typically Summer)